Saadkhan55/warwicktkd/readme.txt

 /*********************** BAREBONES PAGE *************************************/

+--compressor
+---- yuicompressor-2.4.8.jar: used to compress css and js files
+---- css.sh: compress css-developer files into single css file in css folder
+---- js.sh: compress js-developer files into single js file in js folder

 -- css
+----combined.css: main style sheet (minified)
+---- fonts: Leave this folder as is has fonts

+-- css (developer)
 ----main.css: Main style sheet (edit less version)
 ---- fonts: Leave this folder as is has fonts

 ---- vendor: All items not created by me